dansanderson/mega65-welcome-guide/try-this-first.md

 The User's Guide does an excellent job describing the BASIC environment.
 See chapter 3, starting page 9.
 ```

-The demonstration menu is itself a BASIC program!
+The demonstration menu is itself a BASIC program.
 When you exit from the menu to BASIC, this program will still be in memory.
 You can use the `LIST` command to see its source code.
 If you want to clear memory to write a new program, use the `NEW` command before entering statements.

 ```
 NEW